skyssolutions/lynxchan/src/be/Readme.txt

 recoveryEmail: template to be used for the e-mail sent after a recovery request is created.
 resetEmail: template to be used for the e-mail sent after the account's password is reset.
 globalManagement: template for the site management.
+staffCell: template for the global staff members.
+bManagement: template for board management.
+volunteerCell: template used for the board volunteers.

 ---BACK-END SETTINGS---
 Settings files that goes into the settings directory: